Alcohol Focus Scotland is the national charity working to prevent and reduce alcohol-related harm.

 We build public, professional and political support for action to prevent harm by reducing alcohol consumption, in Scotland and beyond.

-Independent, equalities-focused, evidence-based, respectful and collaborative.
+Independent, equitable and fair, evidence-based, person-centred, respectful and collaborative

 Our strategic priorities